omnissa-archive/vidm-saml-toolkit/CONTRIBUTING.md

 # Contributing to vidm-saml-toolkit

 The vidm-saml-toolkit project team welcomes contributions from the community.
-If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
-For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).